Devprasad/socket.io/README.md

 `npm install`
 `npm start`

-### run client/index.html in multiple tabs of browser and see the messages emitting.
+#### Run client/index.html in multiple tabs of browser and see the messages emitting.